ethereum-oasis-op/baseline/radish34/README.md

 __Radish34__ is a product procurement application that utilizes the __Baseline Protocol__ to gain unprecedented data integrity while maintaining privacy and security for its users.

+Disclaimer: This implementation is a demo, and production aspects of key management, wallet management, cloud hosting, integration to other third party tools and performance optimization are left out of scope to drive adoption and present a base set of tools for the community to provide inputs and take this further.

 ## Prerequisites to run the demo

 1. Install [Docker for Mac](https://www.docker.com/docker-mac), or